jimhall/Notes/Solaris/DNS.md

 * It leverages Solaris zones to create multiple virtualized environemnts and to confirm network connectivity between the DNS client and servers
 * Solaris Rights management is used
 	* Profiles are created for DNS Start/Stop and DNS Configuration Management
-	* Role accounts are created for each profile is assigned to the appropriate role
+	* Role accounts are created for each profile
 	* Solaris Audit is configured to log only when the profile is being used.
 Configuration file changes are audited using the Solaris Audit pfedit(1M) command.
 * This is a simple DNS setup: 192.168.1.0/24 private network and norsestuff.com (a bogus domainname) is used.